-The goals of the NICE programme are built around ensuring that the students who participate develop a robust skill set around entrepreneurship and intercultural competence.
-While students are building their skills in these areas, they will also create a solution to a Global Challenge so we’re looking for students who want to make the world a better place with a new, great idea!
+The goals of the NICE programme are built around ensuring that student participants develop a robust skill set in the areas of entrepreneurship and intercultural competence.
+While students develop skills in these areas, they also create a solution to a Global Challenge so we’re looking for students who want to make the world a better place with a new, great idea!

 Students who participate in the NICE programme will have access to top training resources from the partner universities and will have online, facilitated conversations that help them utilise these resources as they build their Global Challenge solution.

 What will students learn as they participate in the NICE programme?

 Students on the NICE programme will do the following two things as they participate in the programme: